Religion in Contemporary Society

 By “relevant social sciences” we mean studies that include qualitative social and cultural studies, such as sociology, anthropology, human/cultural geography and politics.
 Other studies that provide skills to work with empirical methods and social analysis can also be relevant and will be considered individually.
 These might include studies in the humanities such as education studies/pedagogy, media studies, history, history of ideas, and philosophy.
 These might also include studies that emphasise quantitative studies, such as economics and psychology.

 The basis for admission should document basic knowledge of the most important religious traditions in the world, and knowledge of empirical research methods.
-Some studies can be considered to meet the religious and social science requirements.
-This includes the following courses at MF:
+The following courses at MF can be used to meet both the religiuos studies and social science requirement:

 SAM1070 Religion og samfunn: Norge i dag